RAG4J/rag4j.github.io/_posts/2025-01-08-article-java-magazine-2025.markdown

 }
 ```
 The result of the previous code is a ContentStore with the chunks of text from the talks.
 The next step is to create a retriever to search for similar content to a question.
+If you follow the available repository, you can run step one.
+Read the comments, change the splitter to see he results change.

 ### Create a retriever
 The InternalContentStore is also a retriever.
 You can use the _findRelevantChunks_ method to search for similar content to the question.
 The following code shows how to search for similar content.